 It hardly seems possible that it’s already time for the events in Malaga in November post – where has the year gone?
-The latest in our monthly series brings you a round-up of what’s on in Malaga in November.
+But 10 months have indeed slipped by, so here’s the latest in our monthly series bringing you a round-up of what’s on in Malaga in November.

-November comes with several highlights.
-Top of the list is the second half of Malaga Jazz Festival, celebrating its 32nd anniversary this year with some big-name concerts.
+The month comes with several highlights.
+Top of the list is the Malaga Jazz Festival, celebrating its 36th anniversary this year with some big-name concerts.
 There’s also some great dance and art plus the usual monthly markets.
 And the event lots of people have been waiting for – the official switch-on of Malaga Christmas Lights.
 Read on to discover the best things to do in Malaga in November.

 Start the month with a day off!